-Very basic iBGP setup to listen on the whole local network for connections:
+Very basic iBGP set up to listen on the whole local network for connections:

 Now you can monitor the status of all connected and disconnected peers from

-/routing bgp peer-cache menu.
+/routing bgp session menu.

-Other great debugging information on all routing processes can be monitored from /routing stats menu
+Other great debugging information on all routing processes can be monitored from

 Now input.accept-* allows filter incoming messages directly before they are even parsed and stored in memory, that way significantly reducing memory usage.
 Regular input filter chain can only reject prefix which means that it will still eat memory and will be visible in /routing route table as "not active, filtered",

 A very basic example of a BGP input filter to accept prefixes from 192.168.0.0/16 subnet without modifying any attributes.
 For other prefixes subtract 1 from received local pref value and set IGP metric to value from OSPF ext.
-Additionally, we will accept only specific prefixes from address list to reduce memory usage
+Additionally, we will accept only specific prefixes from the address list to reduce memory usage

-If routing filter chain is not specified BGP will try to advertise every active route it can find in the routing table
+If the routing filter chain is not specified BGP will try to advertise every active route it can find in the routing table

 The default action of the routing filter chain is "drop"

-Lastly you might noticed that
+Lastly, you might notice that

-So ROSv6 network configuration:
+Following ROSv6 network configuration: